fsherratt/upgraded-parakeet/docs/rabbit_mq.md

 # Rabbit MQ instruction set
-Rabbit MQ is a message queue system written it erlang.
+>RabbitMQ is the most widely deployed open source message broker.
+Rabbit MQ is a message broker.
+This means it listens for incoming data on a set of "exchanges" and publish the data recieved to these to any valid subscribers.
+This follows the standard software publish-subscriber pattern.

 ## Installation
 To install from the package cloud:

-First import PackageCloud signing key wget -O - "https://packagecloud.io/rabbitmq/rabbitmq-server/gpgkey" | sudo apt-key add - Then run the install script curl -s https://packagecloud.io/install/repositories/rabbitmq/rabbitmq-server/script.deb.sh | sudo bash The install rabbit mq server sudo apt-get update && sudo apt-get install rabbitmq-server -y --fix-missing
+* First import PackageCloud signing key
+	* wget -O - "https://packagecloud.io/rabbitmq/rabbitmq-server/gpgkey" | sudo apt-key add -
+* Then run the install script
+	* curl -s https://packagecloud.io/install/repositories/rabbitmq/rabbitmq-server/script.deb.sh | sudo bash
+* Then install rabbit mq server
+	* sudo apt-get update && sudo apt-get install rabbitmq-server -y --fix-missing

 ## How to use queues
 ### Queues in use